-- Kill or Cure – a 18-part series that focuses on a different disease and the attempts to develop treatments that are effective and affordable for the world’s poor in each episode.
+- Kill or Cure, Series 1–4 – a 48-part series that focuses on a different disease and the attempts to develop treatments that are effective and affordable for the world’s poor in each episode.

 - The Trouble with Chicken – investigates the complex world of food safety through interviews with local and national public health officials as well as victims and a top-level poultry industry executive.
 This PBS documentary reveals the discrepancies that exist when it comes to foodborne bacteria such as Salmonella.